apache/shenyu-website/docs/quick-start/quick-start-springcloud.md

 In the example project we used `Eureka` as the registry for `Spring Cloud`.
 You can use the local `Eureka` or the application provided in the example.

 Download [shenyu-examples-eureka](https://github.com/apache/shenyu/tree/master/shenyu-examples/shenyu-examples-eureka) 、[shenyu-examples-springcloud](https://github.com/apache/shenyu/tree/master/shenyu-examples/shenyu-examples-springcloud) .

 Startup the Eureka service:
 Execute the `org.apache.shenyu.examples.eureka.EurekaServerApplication` main method to start project.

 Startup the Spring Cloud service:
 Execute the `org.apache.shenyu.examples.springcloud.ShenyuTestSpringCloudApplication` main method to start project.

-Since `2.4.3`, `shenyu.client.springCloud.props.port` can be non-configured if you like.

 The following log appears when the startup is successful: